 “Remember therefore how you have received and heard and hold fast and repent.”

-He advised them to remember, because at some point they were distracted or forgot.
-Notice he said “Remember How, NOT remember when or Remember Why, but remember HOW you received and heard.
+He advised them to remember, because at some point they were distracted and forgot.
+Notice he said “Remember How, NOT remember when or remember Why, but remember HOW you received and heard.

-How did they receive and hear?
-Matthew 13:8:
+How did they receive and how did they hear?

 “But other (seeds) fell into good ground, and brought forth fruit, some a hundredfold, some sixty fold, some thirty fold.”